kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

 # Opposites don't always attract

 Much of programming is about tracking states.
-A user might be either active or inactive; A purchase order is either pending or confirmed and so forth.
+A user might be active or inactive.
+A purchase order is either pending or processed.

-Luckily, the English language is broad enough that most states have a meaningful opposite.
+The English language has enough breadth in vocabulary that most states have a meaningful opposite.
 For instance, if we have a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
 It's clear that a file that can be restored is already in the state of being deleted.

-Unfortunately, we don't always have the luxury of a convenient opposite word.
+Unfortunately, this isn't always the case.
+That makes naming a state succinctly a bit of a challenge.
 Take this example.

-In DoneDone, we've created a new concept called _Workflows_.
-A workflow defines a series of statuses that an issue can be in.
+There's a concept in DoneDone called _Workflows_.
+A workflow defines a series of statuses that an item can be in.
+A typical issue tracking workflow might have states like "Open", "In Progress", and "Closed".
 We let users create workflows to tailor them to their own business processes.
 When a user is ready to use the workflow, it has to be _published_.

 A user can also--for lack of a better verb--_unpublish_ a workflow.
 The requirements for a workflow to be "unpublishable" are more than just that it's already been published; There are a few other caveats as well.
 So, I decide to wrap this logic inside of a convenient little method.
 My first attempt at a method name is: